Vinuthna201/Recipe-Rush-Game/README.md

 Earn Points: Get points for each correct ingredient added.
 Finish before the timer runs out to earn bonus points!

-Level Up: Unlock new recipes and challenges as you progress.

 ## **Features**